danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 - **(Step 4) Object creation & usage**: After setting up the class structure, the next step is is to create a tofu object that can be displayed on screen.
 - **(Step 5) Trigger point & logic**: consider holistically

 By no means do the steps need to be exactly as listed.
 Of course, you could think about a program or game in a holistic way from the beginning, and come up with the various object instances later.
-As such, the steps are just a suggestion, particularly for beginners encountering class-object creation for the first time.
-Our teaching experience has shown us that students generally find it difficult to implement their own objects, and we hope it is useful to have some steps, keywords, and questions to facilitate the crafting of objects.
+As such, the steps are just a suggestion, particularly in the case of beginners encountering class-object creation for the first time.
+Our teaching experience has shown us that students generally find it difficult to implement their own objects, and we hope it is useful to provide some steps, keywords, and questions to facilitate the crafting of objects.

 <div class="section exercise" markdown="true">
 ## Exercise in class